jbexx/Combined-Orderbook/README.md

 ## Combined Orderbooks

-The JargoAPI provides up-to-date data on seafaring vessels and the ports they call to.
+The ComBAPI provides data on cryptocurrency exchange orderbook data.

-The JargoAPI is a [RESTful api](http://en.wikipedia.org/wiki/Representational_State_Transfer "RESTful") and uses JSON Web Tokens ([JWTs](https://jwt.io/introduction/)) for authentication purposes.
+The ComBAPI is a [RESTful api](http://en.wikipedia.org/wiki/Representational_State_Transfer "RESTful") and uses JSON Web Tokens ([JWTs](https://jwt.io/introduction/)) for authentication purposes.

 The return format for all endpoints is [JSON](http://json.org/ "JSON").

-To recieve a token you can visit our page [here](https://byob-jargo.herokuapp.com/).

 ***